Logitech Wave Keyboard Review

 It’s funny how attached you can get to a keyboard.
 As a writer I use my keyboard every day for hours on end.
 I need something durable and comfortable.
 For a long time I had a cheap basic keyboard from Ideal which arrived with my old computer.
 It was a flat rectangular layout, the keys were worn away and there were a few burn marks from the days before I gave up smoking.
 When I upgraded my PC I kept the keyboard, not because I liked it or it had any special features but because I was so used to writing on it that everything else felt unnatural.

 The time came when, with aching wrists, I decided to upgrade.
 At first I tried out one of those split design keyboards but no matter how hard I tried I could not get into writing on it.
 I decided to research popular keyboards for writers.
-In looking for the best keyboard for writing I came across several recommendations for the Logitech Wave and since buying one I’ve never looked back.
+In looking for the best keyboard for writing I came across several recommendations, once of which was for the Logitech Wave.
+This Logitech Wave keyboard review takes an in-depth look at Logitech’s mainstream keyboard.

 The keys are arranged in a wave pattern which corresponds to your finger length and the padded vinyl wrist rest is built in.
 There are plenty of extra keys arranged around the QWERTY set up and the body is a mixture of matt black and shiny black with a few gray keys and a gray Logitech logo at the bottom.
 The word Wave is carved into the Space Bar.
 Everything is clearly labeled and there are a couple of light up indicators to show when Num Lock and Caps Lock are on.